gluethegiant/gtg-rack/README.md

 ## Release Notes

 v.
-1.0.1 Metro City Bus Release (TBD)
+1.0.1 Metro City Bus Release (TBD.
+This master branch is currently for testing.
+Stable can be found with the release tag or in the VCV Rack Library.)

 - Added Metro City Bus Mixer with polyphonic stereo spread
 - Added Gig Bus Mixer for easy, standard mixing